chinenual/Chinenual-VCV/README.md

 * **/1/fader2** - Right pitch - sends 0.0 through 10.0 corresponding to where the right control strip is being touched.
 * **/1/fader2z** - Right gate - 1 when the user is touching the right control strip; 0 when not touching

-Works best when wired with a direct USB connection.
-Be sure to enable "touch messages" (/z).
+Works best when wired with a direct USB (bridged) connection.

 ## Acknowledgements